PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 Then through the saints the Divine laws will be carried to the ends of the earth until the Kingdom from Heaven rules the peoples of the earth.

-… and the Levites, caused the people to understand the law: and the people stood in their place.
-So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading.
+So they read distinctly from the book, in the Law of God; and they gave the sense, and helped them to understand the reading.
 (Nehemiah 8:7,8)

 As the feast of Tabernacles is fulfilled in us, as Christ is formed in us and dwells in us, we gain increased ability to walk in the ways of the Holy Spirit of God.
 Our conduct becomes increasingly righteous.